okTurtles/groupincome.org/src/posts/2025-groupincome-2.5.md

 **New Features**

 - Video player!
 You can now upload videos to chat and play them back!
-- App translated for Korean, Chinese, Japanese, Spanish, Portuguese, German, Russian, and Ukrainian (we already had French!)
+- New translations for Korean, Chinese, Japanese, Spanish, Portuguese, German, Russian, and Ukrainian (we already had French!)

 **Improvements**